mberrouk/Inception/README.md

 scaling, and management of applications using containerization.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security lets you run many containers simultaneously on a given host.
+Containers are lightweight and contain everything needed to run the application, so you don't need to rely on what's installed on the host.
+You can share containers, and be sure that everyone need to run the app is gets the same environment.